SYSTRAN/storages/README.md

 client = StorageClient(services)
 ```

-`systran_storages/bin/storages_cli.py` is giving a comprehensive usage example.
+`systran_storages/bin/storages_cli.py` gives a comprehensive usage example.

-## Utilisation
+## Usage

-The different services are method of the `client` object where `remote_path` is a string with 2 fields: `storage:path`. `storage` is the identifierr of the storage as defined in the configuration dictionary. `path` is the local path.
+The different services are method of the `client` object where `remote_path` is a string in the format `storage:path`:

+* `storage` is the identifier of the storage as defined in the configuration dictionary
+* `path` is a path relative to the storage referenced by `storage`

 Paths use `/` delimiter.
 Path starts with `/` and no relative path accessor like `.`, `..` are supported.
 For the storages with actual directory structure (S3, Swift, ...), a hierarchical file organization is simulated.